 During the implementation of this project, many issues were found, many of which were solved and some remained unsolved.
 Many of these issues stem from the design choice of using MOSFETs as a power toggling system.
 During testing many MOSFETs were damaged or destroyed, causing delays in the project timeline.
 The group learned many lessons from dealing with the MOSFET issues.
 The main lesson learned was that even though things work in theory and simulation that is not always the case in physical testing, that's why testing is important.
 The group also learned to reach out and use resources available to them, whether that be the internet or those more knowledgeable on a subject.
 Throughout this project many of the more basic issues encountered would have been caught or thought about through design reviews with more knowledgeable people.

 Overall, the team is satisfied with the result of this project.
-Although the product ended up not working the experience and knowledge gained is much more important.
+Although the product ended up not working, the experience and knowledge gained is much more important.
 The team worked well throughout the year to attempt to push this project to completion.
 Although a large amount of time was spent on this project, most team members’ time commitment was limited by other commitments with outside organizations.
 The team considers the project a success because of the experience gained, even through the product was not a success.

 Suggested Improvements